digideskio/support-tools/timeseries/README.md

 ### Recommended data collection for mongod performance issues

-* Collect mongod logs as usual, and then visualize log file db.log by adding the following timeseries.py command line argument:
+* **MongoDB logs.** Collect mongod logs as usual, and then visualize log file db.log by adding the following timeseries.py command line argument:

         mongod:db.log

   This will enable all metrics whose names start with "mongod" from the db.log file, including for example information about long queries.

-* While running the workload, collect a db.serverStatus() timeseries as follows, substituting an appropriate value for sampling interval
-  $delay (in floating point seconds):
+* **Server stats.** While running the workload, collect a db.serverStatus() timeseries as follows, substituting an appropriate value for sampling interval $delay (in floating point seconds):

         mongo --eval "while(true) {print(JSON.stringify(db.serverStatus())); sleep($delay*1000)}" >ss.log &